 My name is Daniel Peluso.
-As a returning non-traditional adult student, I recently graduated (April 2016) from the University of Pittsburgh and received a B.S. in Natural Sciences (concentration in planetary sciences), a B.A. in Media & Professional Communications, as well as a Certificate in Digital Media.
+As a returning non-traditional adult student, I graduated from the University of Pittsburgh in May 2016 and received a B.S. in Natural Sciences (concentration in planetary sciences), a B.A. in Media & Professional Communications, as well as a Certificate in Digital Media.
+I consider myself a scientist, science educator and communicator, photographer, songwriter, and musician.

-This website includes work from my artist portfolio, but ultimately serves to highlight my recent and current pursuits in the sciences, and as a science educator.
+This website includes work from my artist portfolio, but also serves to highlight my recent and current pursuits in the sciences, and as a science educator and communicator.
 My most current CV is also available on this site.
 Please explore the page, Science, for more information on my recent and future scientific endeavors.
 The background information on the Science page also includes more detail on my most recent experience and future goals as a scientist and science educator.

 After escaping the "plastic hallway", I worked in education technology as a trainer and regional education technology specialist for the number one interactive whiteboard in education, the SMART Board.
 Working with K-12 teachers as a SMART Board trainer and Education Solutions Specialist for SMART Technologies exposed me to the many problems facing the American education system, which ultimately led me to return to school at the University of Pittsburgh to pursue a new career in science.

 In 2014, I was awarded the Atlantic Coast Conference Inter-Institutional Academic Collaborative (ACCIAC) Creativity & Innovation Fellowship and created the documentary, The Quest for Another Earth, which can be viewed in the Video section of this website.
 The short documentary briefly explains the science of exoplanets and research done at the University of Pittsburgh (Pitt).
 My fellowship mentor on the project was Pitt cosmologist and astrophysicist, Dr. Arthur Kosowsky.
-The video was recently showcased at the world's largest geophysical science conference, American Geophysical Union (AGU), in San Francisco, CA. In the summer of 2015, I was awarded the Mickey Leland Energy Fellowship and conducted geoscience research at the U.S. Department of Energy’s National Energy Technology Laboratory (NETL), which led to an extended placement at NETL through the Oak Ridge Institute for Science and Education (ORISE).
-Two technical papers for his work at NETL are under review for official government publication.
+The video was showcased at the world's largest geophysical science conference, American Geophysical Union (AGU), in San Francisco, CA in December 2016.
+In the summer of 2015, I was awarded the Mickey Leland Energy Fellowship and conducted geoscience research at the U.S. Department of Energy’s National Energy Technology Laboratory (NETL), which led to an extended placement at NETL through the Oak Ridge Institute for Science and Education (ORISE).
+I contributed to two internal technical papers for this work at NETL.
+These papers were submitted for official government publication while I held this appointment, but were not ultimately released because of project delays.

 In the spring and early summer of 2016, I also managed to find some time to gain experience working part-time at the Carnegie Science Center's Buhl Planetarium and Observatory, and Science on the Road program.
 For Science on the Road, I presented interactive science lessons to K-9 students at schools and summer science programs throughout Pennsylvania and neighboring states.
 At the Buhl Planetarium, I delivered astronomy programs and events and had the pleasure and honor to educate the public about the science and wonders of the cosmos.

-Currently, I am a graduate student at the University of San Diego in their School of Leadership and Education Sciences’ one-year Master Credential Cohort Program.
-In July 2017, I am expected to graduate with a Master of Education in Curriculum and Instruction and a Single Subject Teaching Credential in Physics and Earth & Planetary Science (geoscience, space science, etc.).
-After graduating, I plan to enter into science education in the state of California and am determined to change the face of STEM (science, technology, engineering, mathematics) education and inspire the next generation of astronauts, engineers, astronomers, and scientists of tomorrow.
-I would also like to continue to be involved with scientific research in the fields of astronomy and planetary research and hope to involve myself and future students in these pursuits.
+In August 2017, I finished graduate school at the University of San Diego.
+I was a student in their School of Leadership and Education Sciences’ one-year Master Credential Cohort Program, and received a Master of Education in Curriculum and Instruction and a Single Subject Teaching Credential in Physics and Geosciences.
+Currently, I am teaching high school physics in the state of California at Mare Island Technology Academy in Vallejo, CA. I am determined to change the face of STEM (science, technology, engineering, mathematics) education and inspire the next generation of astronauts, engineers, astronomers, and scientists of tomorrow.

 [1.]
 M. Flynn.
 Thieves and Pimps.
 From: http://hstbooks.org/2010/04/01/thieves-and-pimps/.
 (HST Books, 2010).